TMX Insight™ Service Platform 2.6 User Guide

-You can select specific actions to be applied by current flow.
-Please note: No action is applied by the flows by default.
+You can select specific actions to be triggered by current flow.
+Please note: No action is triggered by the flows by default.

-Event: Generate event records to event list, including event codes and alarm codes.
+Event: Generate event records to TMX Access™ - Events, including event codes and alarm codes.
 Please refer to 12 Events in TMX Access™ Service Platform 2.6 User Guide for further information.

-Enter a name and add a description for the event, then click the Save button to save all the changes.
+Click the Save button to save the changes.

 Bucket: Store processed data in specific bucket.
 Please refer to 7 Buckets for further information.

 Click the + Add Data button to add a configuration into the bucket field and flow result mapping list.
 An example of a bucket field of